Hydrogeophysical Imaging and Characterisation

 Electromagnetic tools are important for a wide range of hydrogeological investigations because of their noninvasive character and the fairly quick measurement acquisition.
 The obtained electromagnetic parameters, electrical conductivity and relative permittivity, are of great interest to determine soil properties, e.g., clay content, porosity or hydrologic state variables including soil water content.

 Our research focusses on modeling and inversion tools that explicitly take into account the electromagnetic wave propagation characteristics and return high resolution images of quantitative medium properties.
-Our three main research areas are:
+Our main research areas are:

 Conventional tomograms provided by standard ray-based methods have limited resolution, primarily because only a fraction of the information contained in the radar data is included in the inversion.
 Higher resolution radar tomograms can be derived by using full-waveform inversion schemes that take into account much of the recorded trace and exploit the full vector wavefield.